sarahmclo/colourway/README.md

 Designed by myself in Adobe Illustrator this custom favicon stems from the designed logo which enhances brand recognition and improves user experience by providing a visual marker for the website.

 ### Headings
-Clear and consistent heading styles guide users through our content, making it easy to understand and navigate.
+- Clear and consistent heading styles guide users through our content, making it easy to understand and navigate.
+- Utilize clear and consistent heading styles throughout the website.
+- Headings should be descriptive and help users understand the content hierarchy.
+- Use appropriate font sizes, weights, and spacing to enhance readability.

-### Main Content
+### Main Content:
+- Ensure the main content of each page is engaging, informative, and relevant to the user.
+- Use a mix of text, images, and multimedia elements to convey information effectively.
+- Organize content logically with clear sections and subheadings for easy navigation.

-### Pages
+### Pages:
-Each page on our website is designed with purpose, providing valuable information and resources to our users in a clear and accessible format.
+- Design each page with a specific purpose and target audience in mind.
+- Clearly define the goal of each page and tailor the content accordingly.
+- Include intuitive navigation elements such as breadcrumbs or a sidebar menu to help users explore different pages.

-### Subscribe Form
+### Subscribe Form:
+- Place the subscribe form prominently on the website to encourage user engagement.
+- Keep the form simple and easy to fill out, asking for minimal information.
+-Provide clear instructions and incentives for users to subscribe, such as access to exclusive content or special offers.

-### Footer
+### Footer:
-Our footer design includes essential links and information, ensuring that users can access key resources from any page on our website.
+- Design the footer to provide essential information and navigation links to users.
+- Include links to important pages such as the homepage, contact us, privacy policy, and terms of service.
+- Incorporate social media icons or other relevant links to encourage further engagement with the website and brand.

 ## Technologies Utilised <a name="technologies-utilised"></a>